-In the hospitality industry, guest experience, satisfaction and value are held in the highest regard.
+In the hospitality industry, guest experience, satisfaction, and value are held in the highest regard.
 With more and more guests sharing their experiences on review sites, social media, and travel blogs, hotels are recognizing the user-generated content as marketing opportunities to leverage guest engagement and loyalty.
-Face it, your guests are social and they are likely to talk about your hotel on which ever channel they prefer whether it be TripAdvisor, Facebook, Twitter, or Yelp.
-Whether they realize it or not, your guests are your marketers and as hoteliers, you must interact and share in the experience.
+Face it, your guests are social, and they are likely to talk about your hotel on whichever channel they prefer, whether it be TripAdvisor, Facebook, Twitter, or Yelp.
+Whether they realize it or not, your guests are your marketers, and as hoteliers, you must interact and share in the experience.

 Many of us can agree that travel consumers are heavily influenced by a friend’s recommendation when deciding which hotel to stay at.
 Travel consumers are likely to value a friend’s opinion over a stranger’s review they read online.
-For example, when you see a friend’s Facebook check-in and post of a photo of a beautiful beach front view from the hotel they are staying at, how much more will this spark your interest the next time you plan your next trip?
-Or how about the photos of all the fun attractions near the hotel posted on your friend’s Instagram feed?
+For example, when you see a friend’s Facebook check-in and post of a photo of a beautiful beachfront view from the hotel they are staying at, how much more will this spark your interest the next time you plan your next trip?
+How about the photos of fun attractions near the hotel posted on your friend’s Instagram feed?
 These kinds of posts from friends on social media could provide a great marketing opportunity for your hotel.
 As the hotel, make sure to retweet or share any guest mentions of your hotel on all of the hotel’s social media channels.
-This will increase visibility of the original post and spark even more conversation.
+This will increase the visibility of the original post and spark even more conversation.

 Avid travelers, foodies, and photographers often document their whole journey and experiences through a travel blog.
-These travel bloggers are your marketers too which means hoteliers must pay close attention to what is being talked about and shared on these blogs.
+These travel bloggers are your marketers, too, which means hoteliers must pay close attention to what is being talked about and shared on these blogs.
 Travel blogs are in many ways like a diary in which bloggers share their travel experience from checking in at the hotel to walking into the hotel room to exploring the destination and local culture.
 In these travel diaries, bloggers will review their hotel stay, mention which attractions they’ve visited, and share photos of what they’ve eaten.
-From reading these travel blogs, hoteliers may discover hidden gems in the local area from historical parks to popular moms and pop restaurants; all of which would be a great thing to promote on the website and on social media.
+From reading these travel blogs, hoteliers may discover hidden gems in the local area from historical parks to popular moms and pop restaurants, all of which would be a great thing to promote on the website and social media.